wpswings/woo-refund-and-exchange-lite/readme.md

 - Add predefined elements in email content with shortcodes
 - Communicate with customers through messages and Emails
 - Admin can add the shortcode for order_id in the emails to track down the customer from whom refund and exchange request is made
+- Serve the full RMA features to multilingual buyers (internationally) with WPML translation.
+- Manage return and refund features for Cash on delivery(COD) buyers.

 ## WHAT’S INCLUDED IN OUR FREE RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE PLUGIN